Treatment

 Treatment for emotional regulation is focused on providing strategies for managing anger, frustration, and other intense emotions that may result in externalizing behaviours (e.g. yelling, arguing, physical aggression, etc.) and negative consequences (e.g. being grounded, getting detention, etc.).
 The goal is to learn more adaptive methods of working through strong feelings.

-Fine motor skills treatment is completed using a OT-created program called the Cognitive Orientation to daily Occupational Performance (CO-OP) approach.
+Fine motor skills treatment is completed using an OT-created program called the Cognitive Orientation to daily Occupational Performance (CO-OP) approach.
 Working collaboratively with the child and their parents, specific goals will be set for improving participation in chosen fine motor tasks, such as tying shoelaces, using scissors, fastening buttons, throwing & catching a ball, etc.

 Children and youth who struggle with planning, prioritizing, time management, managing due dates, studying, taking tests, and keeping track of their belongings may benefit from treatment in organizational and study skills.
 This treatment involves identifying specific areas of difficulty, and then targeting those areas by teaching practical strategies and trialing a range of low- and high-tech tools.